Bromgard/rcblack/reader/skald2.md

 >42\.
 En þat var Njǫrðr ór Nóatúnum.

 * [Njórðr](https://en.wikipedia.org/wiki/Nj%C3%B6r%C3%B0r); A god of the sea.
 Hold up.
 Something is going on here that only Snorri seems to know.
 Compare this figure with Ægir, a personification of the sea.
 This reminds me of the weird relationship between classical [Okeanus](https://en.wikipedia.org/wiki/Oceanus) and [Poseidon](https://en.wikipedia.org/wiki/Poseidon).
 Also, [Helios](https://en.wikipedia.org/wiki/Helios) and [Apollo](https://en.wikipedia.org/wiki/Apollo).
-So, in the framing story, we have the actual (personified) sea walk into Asgard and listens to a story in which a god of the sea is an important character.
+So, in the framing story, we have the actual (personified) sea walk into Asgard and listen to a story in which a god of the sea is an important character.
 If you can figure this out, go ahead and write a paper on it.
 I suspect it's a joke of some kind.
 * [Nóatúnum](https://en.wikipedia.org/wiki/N%C3%B3at%C3%BAn_(mythology))

 >43\. Þat hafði hon ok í sættargjǫrð sinni at Æsir skyldu þat gera er hon hugði at þeir skyldu eigi mega, at hlœgja hana.